Frequently Asked Questions:

 How is therapy with Elizabeth Milano unique?

 Elizabeth understands that many people are struggling and carrying deep pain when they seek therapy.
-She encourages all of the people she works with in therapy to reach out between sessions if they are in crisis or feeling overwhelmed.
-These between sessions calls are free of charge.
 Elizabeth’s goal is to leave you feeling supported, cared for and like you have an ally during painful and challenging moments.

 Over the past 10 years, Elizabeth has helped thousands of people live healthier and happier lives.
 She truly loves helping others heal their pain, find joy and maximize their potential.
 Therapy is Elizabeth’s life passion- she uses a warm, compassionate and accepting approach to treat each person with the care they deserve.

 During sessions, Elizabeth does more than passively listen.
-Elizabeth teaches new skills and provides insight on unconscious thought processes that may be influencing your behaviors, thoughts and emotions.
+Elizabeth uses science backed techniques & teaches new skills while providing insight on unconscious thought processes that may be influencing your behaviors, thoughts and emotions.
 Elizabeth uses a holistic approach and often directs you to additional resources that may help you to feel like your best self, such as health practitioners, yoga instructors, career resources, book recommendations, nutritional advice and psychiatric services.
 Elizabeth also focuses on helping you to improve your most important relationship- your relationship with yourself.

 Elizabeth’s goal is to help you learn to care for yourself, even if you have never truly been cared for in the way that you deserve to be.
 Elizabeth understands that when people experience neglect or abuse they often have a tendency to abuse or neglect themselves.
 She helps people learn healthier patterns of responding to themselves, heal their pain and enjoy their lives to the fullest.
 The goal is never to keep people in therapy indefinitely, but instead to help people gain insight, learn new tools, maximize their potential and live life happily.